Fuel HelpCoaching and Insights2 min read

 Those reviews matter most because they turn your log into clear next steps instead of leaving you to interpret the numbers alone.

 Name your training schedule, your usual meal rhythm, and the constraint that is getting in the way.
 Point to something specific you noticed in Timeline or in your reviews.
-That gives Fuel more to work with than a broad goal alone.
+That gives the assistant more to work with than a broad goal alone.

 Bad